Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages, and an urge to urinate frequently or urgently.

 Women have disorders that make removal of fibroids harder.
 These disorders include endometriosis and abnormal bands of scar tissue in the uterus or pelvis (adhesions).

-Women have certain disorders or risk factors for the disorders.
+Hysterectomy may reduce the risk of other disorders that women have or have risk factors for.
 These disorders include endometriosis, precancerous disorders of the cervix or lining of the uterus (endometrium), and ovarian cancer.
 For example, women who have a mutation in the BRCA gene are at increased risk of ovarian cancer.
 In such cases, the uterus and both ovaries may be removed.

 Other treatments can be used to destroy rather than remove fibroids.
 These treatments may relieve symptoms, but how long symptom relief lasts has not been determined.
 These procedures include

 After having one of these procedures, women should not become pregnant.
 Whether pregnancy after these procedures is safe is unclear.

 For uterine artery embolization, doctors use an anesthetic to numb a small area of the thigh and make a small puncture hole or incision there.
 Then, they insert a thin, flexible tube (catheter) through the incision into the main artery of the thigh (femoral artery).
 The catheter is threaded to the arteries that supply blood to the fibroid, and small synthetic particles are injected.
 The particles travel to the small arteries supplying the fibroid and block them.
 As a result, the fibroid dies, then shrinks.
 Most of the rest of the uterus appears to be unaffected.
 However, whether the fibroid will regrow (because blocked arteries reopen or new arteries form) is unknown.